hello-ria/hello-ria/README.md

 # Welcome ❇️
 <h3 align="left"> Hello - I'm Ria.
 It's nice to meet you!
 Here you can learn more about me.
-Feel free to follow me here or connect with me on Linkedin. </h3>
+Feel free to follow me or connect with me on Linkedin. </h3>

 ## Get to Know Me

 I love to keep up with the latest developments in AI, ML, and robotics.
-My hobbies include watching and dissecting foreign flims and TV shows.
-I describe myself as a software developer who dips her toes into game developement and machine learning at times.
+I describe myself as a full-stack software developer who dips her toes into game developement and machine learning at times.

 I am a published poet and author.
 I relax by reading North American literature and short stories with a cup of tea.
+My hobbies include watching and dissecting foreign flims and TV shows.

 Shoot me a message or connect with me on Linkedin below for a quick chat or for any opportunities!